 Excellent download speeds and reliability

-For this reason, I tested the Motorola MB8600 (via a few units) over two weeks with a couple of different Xfinity accounts, and the modem proved to be fast and reliable.
+For this review, I tested the Motorola MB8600 (via a few units) with a couple of different Xfinity accounts collectively for a couple of months.

 Conclusion